rjp2525/scylloquent/README.md

-# Eloquent Cassandra
+# Scylloquent -> ScyllaDB/CassandraDB Eloquent ORM

-Cassandra driver for Eloquent ORM.
+Scylla/Cassandra driver for Eloquent ORM.

 ## Installation
 ------------

-*Note:* Make sure you have the Cassandra PHP driver installed (version 1.3+).
-You can find more information at [DataStax PHP Driver](http://datastax.github.io/php-driver/).
+*Note:* Make sure you have the He4rt ScyllaDB PHP driver installed (version 1.3+).
+You can find more information at [He4rt ScyllaDB PHP Driver](https://github.com/he4rt/scylladb-php-driver).

 Installation using composer: